 |Approved Petition/Academic Plan||Probation/Follow Plan||1 Semester Provisional Eligibility|

-You may review your financial aid academic progress online by accessing the MyENMU Portal and following links to the financial aid area.
-If you are a student with Provisional Eligibility – don’t waste this opportunity to prove you can make successful progress!
-You will lose Title IV Federal Student Aid funding eligibility and have to pay for classes on your own until meeting the SAP requirements or completing a successful reinstatement request.
+Students may review their financial aid academic progress online by accessing their MyENMU Portal account and following links to the financial aid area.
+Students with provisional eligibility should use this opportunity to prove they can make successful progress.
+Ineligible students will lose Title IV Federal Student Aid funding eligibility and have to pay for classes on their own until meeting the SAP requirements or completing a successful reinstatement request.

 The Scholarship and Financial Aid Committee will review written requests for reinstatement from students who have extreme mitigating circumstances which prevented them from complying with the SAP Policy.
-Mitigating circumstances are defined as unanticipated and unavoidable events beyond your control.
-In-person reviews will be offered to you following the committee’s denial.
-Petitions for Reinstatement will not be accepted beyond the ninth week of each semester.
+Mitigating circumstances are defined as unanticipated and unavoidable events beyond a student’s control.
+An approved petition will not extend eligibility that has exceeded federal limitations.
+Petitions for Reinstatement will not be accepted beyond the midpoint of each semester.
 Contact ENMU Office of Financial Aid at 575.562.2194 for more information.